pygame-community/pygame-ce/docs/reST/ref/gfxdraw.rst

    Draws a filled polygon on the given surface.
 For an unfilled polygon use :meth:`polygon`.

-   The adjacent pooints in the ``points`` argument, as well as the first and last points, will be connected by line segments. e.g. For the points ``[(x1, y1), (x2, y2), (x3, y3)]`` a line segment will be drawn from ``(x1, y1)`` to ``(x2, y2)``, from ``(x2, y2)`` to
+   The adjacent points in the ``points`` argument, as well as the first and last points, will be connected by line segments. e.g. For the points ``[(x1, y1), (x2, y2), (x3, y3)]`` a line segment will be drawn from ``(x1, y1)`` to ``(x2, y2)``, from ``(x2, y2)`` to